 The Economic Development Committee (EDC) is a City Council sub-committee assigned to offer early input on projects that impact the City's business development, real estate, housing or related projects/programs.
 The Committee is composed of the Mayor, Mayor Pro Tem, and one Council Member.

 The EDC holds regular public meetings every other month on the second Wednesday of that month at 3:30 PM in the Lower Level Room, B-8, at the Civic Center located at 2000 Main Street.
 All meetings are open to the public and special meetings may be called in conformance with the Ralph M. Brown Act.

-The public is encouraged to participate with comments up to three minutes at the beginning of the agenda.
+The public is encouraged to participate with comments of up to three minutes at the beginning of the agenda.